 Fluids research focuses on the fundamentals of turbulence, as well as applications in aerodynamics, propulsion and energy.

-Integrated Flight Sciences and Control includes research in composite materials, flexible structures, load alleviation, hypersonics and more.
+Integrated Flight Sciences and Control researches composite materials, flexible structures, load alleviation, hypersonics and more.

 Plasma science focuses on achieving a stable fusion reaction that might one day be a sustainable source for clean energy and deep space propulsion.